naveenkumar-42/BitTools/README.md

    - **URL**: `/`
    - **Methods**: `GET`, `POST`
-   - **Description**: Provides the main interface for text translation.
-Users can input text to be translated and select source and destination languages.
-Displays translation results and suggestions.
+   - **Description**: Main interface for text translation.
+Users can input text to be translated, select source and destination languages, and view translation results.
    - **Request Parameters**:
      - `text`: The text to be translated.
      - `src_lang`: The source language code.